CIMH-Clinical-Psychology/OnDRA-filters/README.md

 Annoyed that you have infinitely long lists in OnDRA and cannot easily filter for what you're looking for?

 Change that one with this one simple trick.
-Doctors hate this trick!
+Doctors (and aspiring Dr. ) love this trick!

 (click to play video)